Residents' Wola: Ideology and organisation

 Residents' Wola is a local association of the inhabitants of Wola, a city district in Warsaw, Poland.
-It has three-person management, lead by Aneta Skubida.
+It has three-person management, led by Aneta Skubida.

 The association is guided by the principlea of engagement of the local population, transparency, fellowship, recognition, dialogue, accessibility to local representatives, and respect of the district history and identity.
 The organization is against chaotic and disorganised development in Wola.
 It additionally publishes its newspaper.